scouten/ericscouten.travel/content/2023/04-18+california/35-36-on-california-coast/index.md

 +++
-title = "Days 35 and 36: On the California Coast" date = 2023-04-21T19:59:20.068-07:00
+title = "California Days 35 and 36: On the California Coast" date = 2023-04-21T19:59:20.068-07:00
 updated = 2023-04-23T15:12:45-07:00